DAC BAA Research Topics

 Most of an Army weapon system’s life cycle costs are associated with sustainment (approximately 70%).
 With accelerated schedules to meet Warfighter’s needs, the Army assumes more risk for sustainment, reliability, and mission success.
 This area focuses on the development and refinement of the modeling and simulation that will provide Army decision makers the link between weapon system performance (as a system of systems), mission success, and the long-term sustainment and readiness impacts that we must budget for.
 This area will leverage current initiatives that have formed a foundation for the necessary data analysis, visualization, and trades structure.

 This research space aims to understand how sustainment parameters affect overall system performance and what decisions need to be made to optimize sustainment positioning in order to maximize overall longstanding system performance and availability.
-On the domestic front, this idea has become ever more poignant as we saw mass disruption in US commercial supply lines in 2020-2021 due to COVID-19.
 The ability to plan and assure supply for manufacturing and sustainment drastically changed standard business processes.

 What factors, parameters, and data points are needed to understand the overall supply and sustainment posture?
 Which are the most critical to the overall system?
 How can we model that system in order to project impacts and help inform decision makers?